 Anxiety and poor mental health are becoming increasingly concerning problems for our children.
 According to the Mental Health Foundation, approximately 1 in 8 children aged 5-19 years suffer from at least one mental health disorder such as anxiety, depression or ADHD.

-- Worrying about a specific incident or situation – For example, a visit to the dentist, changes at home, moving home, doing exams at school, stories in the news, and so on.
+- Worrying about a specific incident or situation – for example, a visit to the dentist, changes at home, moving house, exam time at school, stories in the news, and so on.

-- Experiencing trauma – Examples include, experiencing trauma such as the death of a family member, bullying at school, family breakdowns, physical abuse, emotional abuse or even hurtful comments.
+- Experiencing trauma – such as the death of a family member, bullying at school, family breakdowns, physical abuse, emotional abuse or even hurtful comments.

 - A stressful environment – “studies show that visual clutter negatively impacts mood in a variety of ways, including increased stress, anxiety, and depression.
 Maintaining a clutter-free space is, therefore, crucial to creating a positive and tranquil atmosphere”.